Suryanshg/Data-Structures/README.md

 # Data-Structures
-This repository is for implementing data structures across different languages
+This repository is for implementing data structures across different languages.
+The sole purpose of this repository is practice.